absorensen/numbers_go_brrrr/m1_memory_hierarchies/s8_exercises.md

 ??? note "Hints"

     * You have to hard code the size of the shared memory array, there are ways around it, but they are outside the scope of the exercise.
-Just pick a size that is bigger than your work group size.
+Just pick a size that is bigger than your work group size or use the technique introcued in the histogram computation section.
     * A common issue is for people to forget to set the correct size for shared memory arrays.
 In other languages, indexing outside of an array might get you a catastrophic error, such as a segmentation fault.
     In WGSL, it depends on the implementation.
 But one behavior spotted in the wild is replication of the